cockpit-project/cockpit-project.github.io/external/bots/README.md

  - `image-download`: Download selected or all test images
- - `image-create`: Create test machine images from scratch (usually through virt-install or downloading a cloud image), with common build and test dependencies for Cockpit projects preinstalled
+ - `image-create`: Create test machine images from scratch (usually through downloading a cloud image), with common build and test dependencies for Cockpit projects preinstalled
  - `image-upload`: Upload a locally built test image to the official image servers

 For running and debugging the images: